-- CEO-lump sum payment equal to the sum of (1) the CEO's prorated bonus for the year of termination, (2) the product of two-and-one-half multiplied by the sum of the CEO's annual base salary and target bonus, and (3) an amount equal to 30 months of the employer portion of the monthly premium or cost of coverage for the health benefits elected by the CEO, based on the rates for continuation coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("Healthcare Premiums").
-In addition, for 30 months following the CEO's termination of employment, the CEO will be entitled to reasonable executive outplacement services. - Other NEOs-lump sum payment equal to the sum of the NEO's prorated bonus for the year of termination, the product of two multiplied by the sum of the NEO's annual base salary and target bonus, and (3) an amount equal to 24 months of Healthcare Premiums.
+- CEO-lump sum payment equal to the sum of (1) the CEO's prorated bonus for the year of termination, (2) the product of two-and-one-half multiplied by the sum of the CEO's annual base salary and average target bonus for the three prior years, and (3) an amount equal to 30 months of the employer portion of the monthly premium or cost of coverage for the health benefits elected by the CEO, based on the rates for continuation coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("Healthcare Premiums").
+In addition, for 30 months following the CEO's termination of employment, the CEO will be entitled to reasonable executive outplacement services. - Other NEOs-lump sum payment equal to the sum of (1) the NEO's prorated bonus for the year of termination, (2) the product of two multiplied by the sum of the NEO's annual base salary and average target bonus for the three prior years, and (3) an amount equal to 24 months of Healthcare Premiums.
 In addition, for 24 months following the NEO's termination of employment, the NEO will be entitled to reasonable executive outplacement services.